A Blockchain App Architecture

 To summarize, this section has explored:

-- The Tendermint Core, a DPoS consensus module with pBFT, through which the top 150 nodes (as ranked by total stake) serve as validators for the blockchain.
+- CometBFT as a DPoS consensus module with pBFT, through which the top 150 nodes (as ranked by total stake) serve as validators for the blockchain.
 These duties are divided between validators in proportion to their voting power, and delegating users can assign or withdraw staked ATOM to share in the risks and rewards, and to influence validators in favor of good behavior.

 - The Cosmos SDK, an array of well-solved modular components that developers can rapidly configure and integrate to create the foundations for unique, custom-designed applications.

-- The Inter-Blockchain Communication Protocol (IBC), a common framework within Cosmos which allows information exchange between blockchains both inside and outside the Cosmos Ecosystem.
+- The Inter-Blockchain Communication Protocol (IBC), a common framework within the Interchain which allows information exchange between blockchains both inside and outside the Interchain Ecosystem.

 # Overview of upcoming content

 The following sections will extend your comprehension of the Cosmos SDK and the usefulness of its features.
-If you completed the previous exercise, you may have already spotted several shortcomings in your game blockchain as it is presently designed:
+If you went through the previous design exercise, you may have already spotted several shortcomings in your potential game blockchain as it is presently designed:

 - Anyone, including the opponent, can post an anonymous transaction and play instead of the intended player.
 This makes it impossible to know who did what.
 You need to identify the right player.
 The Cosmos SDK comes to the rescue with accounts and signatures.

 - You currently have a single game.
 Multiple games running in parallel would be better, but this would require a well-defined store.
-Why not explore the Cosmos SDK's key store?
+Why not explore the Cosmos SDK's store and keeper?

 - It would be good to have an elegant way to serialize data objects of interest and your transactions.
 Protobuf can help with this.